davidsbatista/davidsbatista.net/_posts/2024-02-29-Transformer.md

 - Next: 't' + 'r' → 'tr'
 - Updated vocabulary: {'T', 'h', 'e', 'r', 't', 'm', 'b', 'l', 'd', 'i', 'n', 'z', '</w>', __'e</w>', 'Th', 'tr'__}

 And so on until there are no more possible merges or we reached _n_ merge-steps.

-Other used __Subword Tokenisation__ are [Wordpiece](https://paperswithcode.com/method/wordpiece) and [Sentencepiece](https://aclanthology.org/D18-2012/).
+Other popular __Subword Tokenisation__ algorithms are [Wordpiece](https://paperswithcode.com/method/wordpiece) and [Sentencepiece](https://aclanthology.org/D18-2012/).